Briansim74/Prediction-Markets-Statistical-Arbitrage-Engine/research_findings.md

 Research Findings, Live Results & Next Steps - 17 September 2026

 ## 1. Executive Summary
+#### Strategy Status
+The engine has been live since 14 August 2026.
+The current live sample contains 4 strategy trades, 8 executed orders and 8 fills, with +0.08% net P&L and -1.33% maximum drawdown.
+The live sample is too small to draw conclusions about persistent profitability; its primary value is validating the research and execution pipeline in live markets.

+### 1.1.
+Objective
-I built and deployed a live systematic trading engine for BTC and ETH prediction markets, with the objective of testing whether pricing inefficiencies can be identified, quantified and executed after realistic transaction costs and portfolio constraints.
+I built and deployed a live systematic trading engine for BTC and ETH prediction markets to test whether pricing inefficiencies can be identified and converted into executable trades after fees, liquidity, execution constraints and portfolio risk.

-The system investigates two distinct sources of edge:
+The research investigates two sources of edge:
 #### a.
 Probability-based relative value
 ```
 Estimating event probabilities from BTC and ETH options markets and